About Aspiring Expats

 Have you lived abroad?
 Do you have tips or locations we should consider?
 Share your story or suggestions with us!

-A Bit About Aaron – Expat & Travel Experience
+About Aaron – Expat & Travel Experience

 Born in Boston and raised in Los Angeles, I’ve also been fortunate to enjoy living (or spending a ton of extended time) in some of the most exciting spots in the United States .
 The Bay Area, New York, San Diego, Chicago and Phoenix have also each taught me valuable lessons.